TinkerBoard/tinkerboard.github.io/docs/developer-guide/tinker_board_3n/tinker_os_android.md

 cd -
 ```

 - device/asus/tinker_board_3: In the directory device/asus/tinker_board_3, make sure the config BOARD_AVB_ENABLE is enabled and the configs BOARD_AVB_ALGORITHM, BOARD_AVB_KEY_PATH, and BOARD_AVB_METADATA_BIN_PATH are defined.
-You can also define BOARD_AVB_ROLLBACK_INDEX to enable the rollback protection and this will need CONFIG_FIT_ROLLBACK_PROTECT to be enabled for u-boot as well.
+You can also define BOARD_AVB_ROLLBACK_INDEX to enable the rollback protection and this will need CONFIG_ANDROID_AVB_ROLLBACK_INDEX to be enabled for u-boot as well.
 ```bash
 diff --git a/BoardConfig.mk b/BoardConfig.mk
 index 6ce3cd7..33f515b 100644